Friday, 28 June 2019

 The weather is still very unsettled but that didn’t stop us from going for a breezy walk on Troon Beach on Saturday morning, followed by a slap up brunch in the Venice Café.
 On Saturday evening James and I went to the Royal Concert Hall to see Belshazzar’s Feast, recommended to me by my friend Fiona who sings in the RSNO Chorus.
 It is a big choral piece and we enjoyed it.
 Belshazzar surely got his comeuppance when he saw the writing on the wall!
 I hadn’t realised that it was written by the composer William Walton, whose beautiful gardens we visited on the island of Ischia a couple of years ago.
 Ischia is so beautiful and we would love to go back.

-David and Chanel called in briefly yesterday on their way to Liverpool, it was great to see them.
+Davie and Chanel called in briefly yesterday on their way to Liverpool, it was great to see them.
 In the evening we were on our way to Gordon and Sue’s for dinner and to see their recently refurbished home, when we called in at the nearby Waitrose to get flowers.
 While James waited in the car, I noticed some rather attractive hanging baskets at a reasonable price, and promptly purchased one.
 James’ face was a picture when I appeared back at the car laden with foliage!
 We had a lovely evening and met Sue’s daughter and her boyfriend; their house is looking beautiful.

-Saturday 1 June 2019
+Saturday, 1 June 2019

-Well done David and Chanel
+Well done Davie and Chanel

 And all of a sudden it’s June!
 James and I went for a walk along the beach at Troon today, and although it was cloudy, it was really warm.
 It felt like summer.

 We had a curry with Heather and Ewan last night at the excellent Rasoi, and very much enjoyed both the curry and the company.
 We got a message during the meal that Chanel had received her exam results and now has a B.Sc.
 Honours in Forensic Anthropology.
-Her and David’s results were not expected until Wednesday so as well as being delighted for her we wondered if David’s results might be early too.
+Her and Davie’s results were not expected until Wednesday so as well as being delighted for her we wondered if David’s results might be early too.
 We didn’t have to wait long.
-While we were having coffee back at Heather and Ewan’s after the meal, the phone rang, and it was David to say that he has been awarded a 2:1 Honours degree in Biochemistry.
-We were absolutely thrilled, and Heather and Ewan said some extremely kind things about David.
+While we were having coffee back at Heather and Ewan’s after the meal, the phone rang, and it was Davie to say that he has been awarded a 2:1 Honours degree in Biochemistry.
+We were absolutely thrilled, and Heather and Ewan said some extremely kind things about Davie.
 David has always been a very intelligent boy but he has never found his educational experiences easy.
 This started very early, in Primary 1, and although we tried to find out why school was so difficult for him, via many meetings with teachers and educational psychologists, we never found a straightforward answer.
 He has dyslexia but that doesn’t completely explain how hard it has been for him.
-Perhaps David just doesn’t fit into the system; needless to his very loyal Gran (my Mum) had every faith in him and compared him to Einstein and Richard Branson, who also didn’t do well at school!
+Perhaps Davie just doesn’t fit into the system; needless to his very loyal Gran (my Mum) had every faith in him and compared him to Einstein and Richard Branson, who also didn’t do well at school!
 She loved him so much.

 David has tried and worked and tried and tried again.
 He developed his love of science, was nurtured by some good teachers and tutors along the way, and now he has showed that he does have the ability.
 Gran was right!
 I am so proud of him.
 And I hope that this result gives him the confidence that he deserves to achieve whatever he wants in life.
 Because whatever he chooses to do, it will be amazing.